abetusk/scratch/notes/Skew-Approaches.md

 * Exceptions should be exceptional
 * Make it easy to do the simple thing
 * Chunk into blocks
-* Ineficient algorithms on small data can be efficient
+* Inefficient algorithms on small data can be efficient
 * Exploit symmetry
 * Assume randomness, behave accordingly
 * Complexity comes from repeated application of simplicity